Code-Institute-Submissions/trigg4tables/README.md

 ```

-6. **Consistent Sound Clips** Sound clips were not always audible even though the play method was running correctly.
+8. **Playing Audio** Sound clips were not always audible even though the play method was running correctly.
 Using the current time property in the play audio function, reset the audio clip back to the start giving consistent sound on each play.

 ```
 function playAudio(audio) {